Anjureddyk/UPI_transaction_forecasting-Using_data_science_to_analyze_future_trends/README.md

 5. Provides valuable insights for decision-making and strategic planning.

-## Usage
-1. Run the Flask app: python app.py

-2. Access the web interface at http://localhost:5000 in your browser.

-3. Enter the required information in the input fields.

-4. Click the "Predict" button to obtain the predicted total value.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.